SLPVH/hamingja/README.md

 # hamingja
 hamingja is loyalty points system using non-tradable SLP token.
-SLP transactions are combined with BCH checkdatasig covenants.
+The key component is SLP transactions combined with BCH checkdatasig covenants.

 ## Setting up test environment